smford/govuk-mobile-backend-config-20250917/README.md

 In order to generate LocalStack KMS signatures, store the `KeyId` in an environment variable called `KMS_KEY_ID` (you can do this by creating a `.env` file in this directory).

+You can get a list of existing LocalStack keys using:
+`aws --profile localstack kms list-keys`

 ### Verifying signatures

 #### Local signing